Baphomet480/messages-app-mcp/README.md

 2. Update documentation (this README, `CONTRIBUTING.md`) if tool contracts change.
 3. Bump `package.json` and mention the change in your commit message/PR.
 4. Tag releases after merging to `main`; the `about` tool will automatically reflect the new version and commit hash.
+5. Publish to npm with `npm publish --access public` (or rely on the GitHub Actions release workflow which publishes when an `v*` tag is pushed and `NPM_TOKEN` is configured).

 ## Security Notes